visgl/deck.gl/docs/developer-guide/interactivity.md

 </Tabs>

-Also note that by directly calling `queryObject`, integrating deck.gl into an existing application often becomes easier since you don't have to change the application's existing approach to event handling.
+Also note that by directly calling `pickObject`, integrating deck.gl into an existing application often becomes easier since you don't have to change the application's existing approach to event handling.

 ### Under The Hood